adrianhall/apps-on-azure-blog/_posts/2024/06/2024-06-05-swa-deploy.md

 Of these two, I prefer the Azure Developer CLI method.
 The Azure Developer CLI method allows me to set up the deployment first (see Method 2 above) and then add the GitHub Action later on.
 It also handles my infrastructure deployment and can deploy additional resources if necessary.
 If my code runs into a problem, I can diagnose it outside of the GitHub Actions mechanism, which means I don't need to use a runner.

 The Static Web Apps Deploy method has the advantage that you don't need to set up a service principal in Entra ID so that your GitHub Action can communicate with Azure.
 Instead, you need a deployment token that you can retrieve from the Azure Portal.
 You can also set up the deployment from the Azure portal by linking the GitHub repository to your Static Web Apps resource.
+In addition, you can automatically deploy preview sites based on pull requests, giving you an automatic mechanism for previewing code before it is merged into production.

 So, let's walk through setting up a GitHub Action using the Azure Developer CLI method.